alexjust-data/FullStack13_BackendPro/nodeapp/README.md

 npm run dev
 ```

-## Start a MongoDB Server in MacOS or Linux
+## Start a MongoDB Server in MacOS or Lin
+ux

 From the folder of the server: